 They say that co-founding a startup is like marriage.
 In our case, it’s probably a long overdue one, since we’ve already been collaborating together for 18 years.
 Ever since we first shared a bunk bed in the army, our joint journey has included a number of milestones, like military service, living as flatmates, university, and working together.
 Just over a year ago we knew it was the right time.
 We’d both led engineering teams for many years at successful startups, and we’d both experienced the same pain: it was becoming increasingly difficult for developers to make changes to microservices with confidence, and delivery times were taking a hit.
-Not to mention how frustrated developers were becoming every time after they had to make a change in the system.
+Not to mention how frustrated developers were becoming every time after they had to make a change in the system, lacking the feeling of production readiness.
 We wanted to do something about it.

 The Dark Side of Microservices